keithfma/keithfma.github.io/_posts/2018-10-08-somerville-slope.md

 Instead, I decided to estimate the "30-foot slopes" for each point using the best-fit plane to the points within a 15-foot radius.
-This approach has the advantage that it includes all of the elevation information in the specified area around a point, and also provides an estimate of elevation as well as gradient magnitude and direction.
+This approach has the advantage that it includes all of the elevation information in the specified area around a point, and simultaneously estimates elevation and slope magnitude and direction.

 To dig in just a little, each planar fit finds a plane defined as $$z = ax + by +c$$, with the free parameters $$a, b, c$$ determined by a standard least